 Low-FODMAP dinner recipes to help relieve the symptoms of IBS, candida, SIBO, autoimmune disease, and/or other inflammatory diseases.
-Easy to prepare fresh meals!
+Easy to prepare fresh whole food meals that are designed to relieve symptoms in the short term.

-If you suffer from IBS, SIBO, Candida, or inflammatory issues have experienced flairs through dietary or lifestyle choices, know two things: 1.)
-You’re in great company, and 2.)
-You can absolutely manage some of your symptoms through making adjustments to your diet.
+If you suffer from IBS, SIBO, Candida, or inflammatory issues have experienced flairs through dietary or lifestyle choices, know that you’re in great company, and you can absolutely manage some of your symptoms through making adjustments to your diet.

 What is a Low-FODMAP Diet?